Life Lines

 Recognising Cerebral Compression

-It is easier recognising the symptoms or warning signs of cerebral compression in others than in yourself, simply because pressure on the brain is disorientating and can cause confusion, often altering your sense of rationality.
-If you suspect that you might be suffering after a head injury, the best course of action is to seek some form of help immediately
+It is easier to recognise the symptoms or warning signs of cerebral compression in others than in yourself, simply because pressure on the brain is disorientating and can cause confusion, often altering your sense of rationality.
+If you suspect that you might be suffering after a head injury, the best course of action is to seek some form of help immediately.

 When looking for symptoms of cerebral compression in children, the most obvious indication is if their level of response deteriorates.
-You should aim to get them to hospital as soon as possible, especially if they become unconscious.
-There are other symptoms which can be an indicator of cerebral compression, many of these are similar to symptoms of concussion, but will usually present themselves more extremely:
+You should aim to get them to the hospital as soon as possible, especially if they become unconscious.
+There are other symptoms which can be an indicator of cerebral compression; many of these are similar to symptoms of concussion, but will usually present themselves more severely:

 • Intense/major headache